Bilal Khan (judge): Career

-Khan was appointed to the Lahore High Court on September 3, 2003, and remained in that position until March 6, 2009.
+Khan was appointed judge to the Lahore High Court on September 3, 2003, and remained in that position until March 6, 2009.
 On March 7, 2008, President Asif Ali Zardari of Pakistan appointed him as second Chief Justice of the Islamabad High Court, succeeding Sardar Muhammad Aslam.

 On July 31, 2009, a 14-person panel of the Supreme Court of Pakistan declared the creation of the Islamabad High Court to be unconstitutional.
 Khan returned to be a Justice of Lahore High Court.
 Since he took oath on PCO 2007 (see below), in contravention of a decision of a 7-person panel of the Supreme Court, he was referred to the Supreme Judicial Council of Pakistan.

 Controversies

 PCO Oath

 On November 3, 2007, the Chief of Staff of the Pakistani Army declared a state of emergency and issued a Provisional Constitutional Order (PCO).
 A 7-person panel of the Supreme Court issued an order declaring the state of emergency illegal and prohibiting all judges from taking oath on any PCO.
 Justice Khan was a sitting judge in Lahore High Court and choose to take the oath on November 3, 2007.
 Others of the 31 judges who took oath with him were Syed Zahid Hussain Bokhari, Nasim Sikandar, Khalid Alvi, Sakhi Hussain Bokhari, Muzammal Khan, Fazal-e-Miran Chohan, Syed Shabbar Raza Rizvi, Hamid Ali Shah, Tariq Shamim, Syed Asghar Haider, Hasnaat Ahmad Khan and Lahore High Court Chief Justice Iftikhar Hussain Chaudhry.

 On July 31, 2009, a 14-person panel of the Supreme Court held that the PCO of November 3, 2007, was illegal.
 On November 2, 2007, they referred the cases of all judges who were members of the higher judiciary to the Supreme Judicial Council.